DucManhPhan/DucManhPhan.github.io/_posts/2018-09-13-Optimizing-vector-in-C++.md

 The state of the variable will become undefine, it can not be accessed.

-## Use interator or subscription of the element, instead of using the at() function.
+## Use iterator or subscription of the element, instead of using the at() function.

 In order to explain this statement, you can see the function at() of vector file.